-A fish tapeworm infection occurs when a person eats raw or undercooked fish that is contaminated with the parasite Diphyllobothrium latum.
+A fish tapeworm infection can occur when a person eats raw or undercooked fish that is contaminated with the parasite Diphyllobothrium latum.
 The parasite is more commonly known as the fish tapeworm.

-This type of tapeworm grows in hosts, such as small organisms in the water and large mammals that eat raw fish.
-It is passed through the feces of animals.
-A person becomes infected after ingesting improperly prepared freshwater fish that contains tapeworm cysts.
+This type of tapeworm grows in hosts such as small organisms in the water and large mammals that eat raw fish.
+It’s passed through the feces of animals.
+A person becomes infected after ingesting improperly prepared freshwater fish that contain tapeworm cysts.

-According to the National Center for Biotechnology Information (NCBI), this type of virus is most common in areas where people eat raw or undercooked fish from lakes and rivers.
-Locations include Eastern Europe, Scandinavian countries, North and South America, and some Asian countries.
-This may also be common in parts of Africa where freshwater fish are eaten (NCBI, 2011).
+According to the National Center for Biotechnology Information (NCBI), this type of tapeworm parasite is most common in areas where people eat raw or undercooked fish from lakes and rivers.
+Locations include:

-A fish tapeworm infection occurs when a person eats contaminated, undercooked or raw fish.
-The fish must be contaminated with fish tape larvae, which then grows in the intestines.
+A fish tapeworm infection occurs when a person eats undercooked or raw fish that is contaminated with fish tapeworm larvae, which then grow in the intestines.
 It takes between three to six weeks before the larvae are fully grown.
 An adult tapeworm can grow up to 30 feet long.
-It is the largest parasite to affect humans.
+It’s the largest parasite to affect humans.

 The report highlighted how fish farming can spread the infection from one area to another.
-The cases cited in the report all stemmed from people eating salmon sushi (Cabello, 2007).
+The cases cited in the report all stemmed from people eating salmon sushi.

 Fish tapeworms are more common in developing countries because of sanitation, sewer, and drinking water issues.
 Water contaminated with human or animal waste could very likely contain tapeworms.